kript/unofficial_irods_documentation/unofficial_irods_documentation/docs/Containerisation.md

 %runscript
     exec "$@"

-# Build with
-# sudo singularity build  icommands.sif icommands.def
 ```

-An example to deploy to an HPC environment that uses [Modules](http://modules.sourceforge.net/) with;
+To deploy the icommands container to an HPC environment that uses [EasyBuild](https://easybuild.io/) to deliver software modules create the following module template in an appropriate location on your system

 ```
+-- cat icommands/4.3.0.lua

 help([==[

 Description